 Plan contact information-It is not necessary to contact the School District at the time of your separation from employment for information on COBRA.
-A notification of the COBRA election will be mailed to the employee's home address by the District's Third Party Administrator, Discovery Benefits, prior to the termination of benefits.
+A notification of the COBRA election will be mailed to your home address by the District's Third Party Administrator, Discovery Benefits.
 If notice is not received within a timely manner, please free to call Discovery Benefits for more information: